adammoss/nanoCMB/README.md

 python nanocmb.py
 ```

 Runs in ~30s on a modern multi-core machine (~10s with optional Numba JIT).
-The calculation uses thread-parallel LOS integration and multiprocess ODE evolution.
+The first run takes longer as it builds and caches spherical Bessel function tables; subsequent runs reuse the cache.

 Output is saved to `nanocmb_output.npz` with arrays `ells`, `DlTT`, `DlEE`, `DlTE` (D_l in muK^2).